janhq/jan/docs/docs/guides/mac.md

 ## Step 2: Download your first model
 Now, let's get your first model:

 1. After installation, you'll find the 👋Jan application icon on your desktop.
-Double-click to open it.
+Open it.

 2. Welcome to the Jan homepage.
 Click on "Explore Models" to see the Model catalog.